justinpearson/Raspberry-Pi-for-iPhone-Backup/README.md

 To get around this, add the line

     service udev restart
+    service usbmuxd restart

 to

     /etc/rc.local

-which causes `systemd` to restart `udev` after every change in runlevel.
-This is probably overkill, but it ensures `udev` is running correctly after a reboot.
-The alternative is sshing in and running `sudo service udev restart` after a reboot manually -- ugh.
+which causes `systemd` to restart `udev` and `usbmuxd` after every change in runlevel.
+This is probably overkill, but it ensures `udev` and `usbmuxd` are running correctly after a reboot.
+The alternative is sshing in and running `sudo service udev restart` (and also for `usbmuxd`) after a reboot manually -- ugh.